Well!

 I went down like a rag doll as you would, child

-I said it looks like I've got to use my feet again
+I said it looks like it's time to use my feet again

 Well I just spent my last one-hundred dollars